1-800-712-4357

 Sometimes women feel regretful, sad, depressed, or anxious after an abortion.
 If you feel this way, you are not alone.
 There is help.
 You can talk to your local pregnancy center and see if they have a post-abortive healing program.

-The following organization can help women and their families connect with resources to experience emotional healing after an abortion:
+You can also visit supportafterabortion.com, which is an organization to help women and their families connect with resources to experience emotional healing after an abortion.